bailuk/AAT/README.md

 # AAT Another Activity Tracker

 AAT is a GPS-tracking application for tracking sportive activities, with emphasis on cycling.

-There is a Android and GTK variant.
+There is an Android and GTK variant.
 (The GTK variant is alpha software)

 ## Features